poppinss/chokidar-ts/README.md

 By using this flow, you will always one watcher in your entire project, that will process the Typescript files, restart the Node.js server or copy files to build folder.

-#### use
+## Customer Transformers

-Define custom transformers to transform the AST.
+You can also define custom transformers to transform the AST.
 You can read more about the transform API by following this [article series](https://levelup.gitconnected.com/writing-typescript-custom-ast-transformer-part-1-7585d6916819).

 ## Usage
 Install the module from npm registry as follows: